SoftUni-Internal/interactive-content/EN/02-Functions/06-Naming-and-Best-Practices.md

 [task-description]
 # Description

-Write a function that receives an array containing three elements.

-Write an arrow function that calculates the result depending on the specified operator.
+Write an arrow function that receives an **array containing three elements** and calculates the result depending on the specified operator.

 The operator could only be one of the following: "**multiply**", "**divide**", "**add**", and "**subtract**".